top of page

 What is Reiki?
 A Beginner's Guide

-Reiki (pronounced ray-key) is a gentle Japanese healing practice that channels universal life energy through the practitioner's hands to promote physical and emotional wellness.
-This ancient art, discovered by Mikao Usui in the early 1900s, works on the principle that energy flows through all living things.
+Reiki (pronounced ray-key) is a Japanese energy healing practice that works by channeling universal life energy through the practitioner’s hands to support physical and emotional well-being.

 The Origins of Reiki

-Reiki's journey began with Mikao Usui, a Japanese Buddhist monk who discovered this healing practice during a 21-day meditation retreat on Mount Kurama in 1922.
-Through deep spiritual experiences and ancient texts, Usui developed the foundational principles of what we now know as Reiki.
+Reiki as we know it today traces back to Mikao Usui, a Japanese Buddhist monk who developed this healing practice during a 21-day meditation retreat on Mount Kurama in 1922.
+Through deep spiritual experiences and study, Usui developed the foundational principles of Reiki.

 The practice has evolved significantly since its early days: